A brief list of things that people tend not to look back on with nostalgia:

 Again, not just a name: this dimply lit cocktail bunker is styled after an actual train control room, with a maze of switches, levers, dials and flashing lights adorning the walls.
 There are scattered rugs, comfy armchairs, and cosy little railway-arch cubby holes set into the brickwork.
 The centrepiece, though, is the long bar which boasts a huge LED-embedded train control board stretching across the ceiling above it, tracking the black market that supplies the place with its liquor.

 And the kicker?
-They play regular live music there, too.
+There’s live music every Friday…

 Expect swing bands.

-NOTE: The Ticket Hall is open daily from noon-1am (10pm Sun and 12am Mon & Tues), and is walk-in only.
-The Control Room is open Thurs & Fri 5pm-1am and Saturday 4pm-1am.
+NOTE: Cahoots Ticket Hall is open daily, and the Signal Station opens on Friday & Saturday nights.
 You can find out more, and make a booking at their website right HERE.